Cultural studies: Gramsci and hegemony

-The theory of hegemony was of central importance to the development of British cultural studies [particularly The Birmingham School.
+The theory of hegemony was of central importance to the development of British cultural studies, particularly the Birmingham School.
 It facilitated the analysis of the ways subordinate groups actively resist and respond to political and economic domination.
 The subordinate groups needed not to be seen merely as the passive dupes of the dominant class and its ideology.

 Structure and agency

-The development of hegemony theory in cultural studies was in some ways consonant with work in other fields exploring agency, a theoretical concept that insists on the active, critical capacities of subordinated people (e.g. the working classes, colonized peoples, women).
+The development of hegemony theory in cultural studies was, in some ways, consonant with work in other fields exploring agency, a theoretical concept that emphasizes the active, critical capacities of subordinated people (e.g., the working classes, colonized peoples, women).
 As Stuart Hall famously argued in his 1981 essay, "Notes on Deconstructing 'the Popular: "ordinary people are not cultural dopes."
-Insistence on accounting for the agency of subordinated people run counter to the work of traditional structuralists.
-Some analysts have however been critical of some work in cultural studies that they feel overstates the significance of or even romanticizes some forms of popular cultural agency.
+Insistence on accounting for the agency of subordinated people runs counter to the work of traditional structuralists.
+Some analysts have, however, been critical of certain work in cultural studies that they feel overstates the significance of, or even romanticizes, some forms of popular cultural agency.

-Cultural studies often concerns itself with the agency at the level of the practices of everyday life, and approaches such research from a standpoint of radical contextualism.
+Cultural studies often concerns itself with agency at the level of everyday practices, and approaches such research from a standpoint of radical contextualism.
 In other words, cultural studies rejects universal accounts of cultural practices, meanings, and identities.

 Judith Butler, an American feminist theorist whose work is often associated with cultural studies, wrote that:

 the move from a structuralist account in which capital is understood to structure social relations in relatively homologous ways to a view of hegemony in which power relations are subject to repetition, convergence, and rearticulation brought the question of temporality into the thinking of structure.
 It has marked a shift from a form of Althusserian theory that takes structural totalities as theoretical objects to one in which the insights into the contingent possibility of structure inaugurate a renewed conception of hegemony as bound up with the contingent sites and strategies of the rearticulation of power.